kaiiskirrrrr/Misa-DMAFirmware-Stealer/README.md

 ## Features:

 - Copys all .bin files (Firmware Files are .bins)
-- Hides itself from all process viewers and file explorers.
+- Hides itself from all process viewers and file explorers
-- Creates a folder with a random name
-- Hides the created folder
+- Copies all newly created bin files
-- Places copied bin files inside
+- Places copied bin files inside a hidden folder with a randomized name
 - Panic key incase u nearly get caught (Insert)

 ### Tips: